weelone/echobell.one/.github/instructions/concepts.instructions.md

 ## Be aware

 - The app required the notification permission to work properly, because all the features of the app are based on notifications.
+- Triggers are protected by tokens and may be subject to rate limiting and abuse protection.